hamidgokce/COURSE-PROJECTS--AWS-DEVOPS/Real_Time_DevOps_Project/Project-1_Multi Tier Web Application Stack Setup Locally/README.md

 - Vagrant is going to communicate with Oracle VM Virtual Box.
 - We will be using some batch scripts commands to set up our services.

+In this project, I was able to:
+- ✅ Use Vagrant to create/login/destroy virtual machines on VirtualBox.
+- ✅ Set up 3-Tier Web Application Stack using Nginx, Tomcat, MySQL, Memcached, and RabbitMQ.
+- ✅ Use Bash Scripting to configure Linux servers.
+- ✅ Use Maven as a build tool to create artifacts for the Java application.

 ## PreRequisites Installed:
   * Oracle VM VirtualBox Manager
   * Vagrant